-The decision establishes for the first time a specific natural gas peak day demand target, which is the level at which Southern California peak demand can be served without Aliso Canyon.
-When forecasted peak day demand for two years out decreases to the target level, and an assessment shows that Aliso Canyon could be closed without jeopardizing reliability or just and reasonable rates, the CPUC will open a proceeding to review the assessment's conclusions and address any relevant issues related to permanent closure and decommissioning.
+This proposal also establishes for the first time a specific natural gas peak demand target.
+When the peak demand forecast for two years out decreases to 4,121 MMcfd and the biennial assessment shows that Aliso Canyon could be closed without jeopardizing reliability or just and reasonable rates, a proceeding will be opened to review the conclusions of the assessment and address any relevant issues related to permanent closure and decommissioning.